Origin of Latter Day Saint polygamy

-Polygamy in the Church of Jesus Christ of Latter Day Saints, or plural marriage, is generally believed to have originated with the founder of Mormonism, Joseph Smith.
-According to several of his associates, Smith taught that polygamy was a divine commandment and practiced it personally, by some accounts marrying more than 30 women, some of whom had existing marriages to other men.
+Polygamy in the Church of Jesus Christ of Latter Day Saints, called plural marriage, is generally believed to have originated with the founder of Mormonism, Joseph Smith.
+According to several of his associates, Smith taught that polygamy was a divine commandment and practiced it personally, by some accounts marrying between 30 and 40 wives, some of whom had existing marriages to other men.
 Evidence for Smith's polygamy is provided by the church's "sealing" records, affidavits, letters, journals, and diaries.
-However, until his death, Smith and the leading church quorums denied that he preached or practiced polygamy.
+Until his death, Smith and the leading church quorums publicly denied that he preached or practiced polygamy.
 Smith's son Joseph Smith III, his widow Emma Smith, and the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church, now called Community of Christ) challenged the evidence and taught that Joseph Smith had opposed polygamy.
-They instead claimed that Brigham Young, the head of the Church of Jesus Christ of Latter-day Saints (LDS Church), introduced plural marriage after Smith's death.
+They instead stated that Brigham Young, the head of the Church of Jesus Christ of Latter-day Saints (LDS Church), introduced plural marriage after Smith's death.
 In 1852, leaders of the Utah-based LDS Church publicly announced the doctrine of polygamy.